reallygoodcompany/reallygoodproject/index.md

 of the above, with an emphasis on clarity, precision, and correctness.
 It is _not_ a place for hyperbole or emotion, nor for even sober assessments as to what is right, good and true, and what is not.
-Rather, it is a place only for reporting what others have seen and said, and what may meanginfully be established as irrefutably true or false.
+Rather, it is a place only for reporting what others have seen and said, and what may meaningfully be established as irrefutably true or false.

-The only judgments to be passed on RGT are those critiques, supported by evidence, that dispute the veracity and faithfulness of information presented.
+The only judgments to be passed on RGT are critiques of the efficacy of an author's work in communicating those ideas with which it concerns itself; as well as those disputes, supported by evidence, concerning the veracity and faithfulness of information presented.

 ## Really Good Forum